 Since the Malayan people consists of various ethnicities and different religions, Malaysia is definitely Asia’s most fascinating melting pot.

-Also, when it comes to tourism, the country has been stepping it up a notch.
+Also, when it comes to tourism, the country has been stepping up a notch.
 However, it’s by far not overrun by tourists.
 Apart from the fascinating cultural mix, you’ll still find unspoiled nature and empty beaches.

-So here comes a Guide to Ipoh, Malaysia’s third-largest yet probably most underrated city and a two-hours-train ride north of the capital.
-However, it is mostly considered a gateway: To the Cameron Highlands in the east or to the Pangkor Island in the west.
+So here comes a Guide to Ipoh, Malaysia’s third-largest yet probably most underrated city and a two-hour train ride north of the capital.
+However, it is mostly considered a gateway: To the Cameron Highlands in the east or to Pangkor Island in the west.

 Still, Ipoh’s own attractions should not be underestimated: The Hakka Chinese heritage, mysterious cave temples, and bustling Asian city life.